Szmyk/gmbt/README.md

 ### Example

-Below is an example files structure and configuration used in [The History of Khorinis] project.
+Below is an example files structure and configuration used in [The Chronicles of Myrtana] project.
 Also, the same structure you can see in the [example project](#example-project).

-Our developers have to clone modification repository to `_Work` directory, so their local repository is located in `_Work/TheHistoryOfKhorinis`.
+Our developers have to clone modification repository to `_Work` directory, so their local repository is located in `_Work/TheChroniclesOfMyrtana`.
 We have a complex structure for our files.
 There are four directories:
 * **mdk** - there are eg. original scripts, animations (if needed eg. to compile some new animations)
 * **mdk-overrides** - there are overrides of original assets to maintain transparency and organization
 * **mod** - own new assets, scripts, music and so on.
 There are only completely new files.
 Overrides of originals are in the `mdk-overrides`
 * **thirdparty** - some resources from thirdparty libraries and projects on which we have license to use

-We have got this config in root of the local repository (`_Work/TheHistoryOfKhorinis/.gmbt.yml`).
+We have got this config in root of the local repository (`_Work/TheChroniclesOfMyrtana/.gmbt.yml`).

 ```
 gothicRoot: ..\..